Tokyo Game Show 2021 schedule highlights

 1pm BST (9pm JT) - Genshin Impact Spotlight

-No details on what exactly mimiHoYo will share, but hey, if you like Genshin Impact keep an eye on the Twitch stream.
+No details on what exactly miHoYo will share, but hey, if you like Genshin Impact keep an eye on the Twitch stream.

 There's more on TGS's schedule too.
 Happy watching!